srid/haskell-flake/doc/howto/mission-control.md

   };
 }
 ```

-`"$@"` is a placeholder for the arguments provided to `, repl`.
-If you wish to run an executable `foo` from your project in cabal repl, use this: `, repl exe:foo`.
-Similarly, for a library `bar` it will be `, run lib:bar`.
+[`"$@"`](https://www.gnu.org/software/bash/manual/html_node/Special-Parameters.html) represents the command-line arguments passed to `, repl`.
+This allows us to pass custom arguments to `cabal repl`.
+For example, if you wish to run an executable `foo` from your project in cabal repl, you'd run `, repl exe:foo`.
+Similarly, to get into the repl for a library `bar` you'd run `, run lib:bar`.

 ### treefmt

-To run the formatter in your devshell with `, fmt`:
+If you use the [[treefmt|treefmt module]] for autoformatting the source tree, you can alias it as `, fmt`:

 ```nix
 {
   # Inside perSystem